kurt-stolle/go-multisafepay/README.md

   <img src="https://www.multisafepay.com/img/multisafepaylogo.svg" width="400px" position="center">
 </p>

-# Go wrapper for MultiSafePay
+# Go wrapper for MultiSafepay
-[MultiSafePay](https://www.multisafepay.com/about-us/) is a payment services provider that supports a supports a large number of international payment methods.
-This package is a wrapper for the [MultiSafePay API](https://docs.multisafepay.com/api/), created with the goal of simplifying and standardizing the integration into Go projects.
+[MultiSafepay](https://www.multisafepay.com/about-us/)  is a payment service provider that supports several international payment methods.
+This package is a wrapper for the [MultiSafepay API](https://docs.multisafepay.com/api/), created to simplify and standardize the integration into Go projects.

-This project is maintained by the MultiSafePay community.
-There exist a number of wrappers in other programming languages, some maintained by the development team and some by the community, see the page [Plugin integration](https://docs.multisafepay.com/integrations/).
+This project is maintained by the MultiSafepay community.
+There are several wrappers in other programming languages, some maintained by the development team and some by the community.
+See the page [Plugin integration]

+Don't hesitate to contact me for questions about this wrapper.
+I'm a professional developer and partner of MultiSafepay.
+I've integrated several webshops with this payment service provider.

 ```go
 import "github.com/kurt-stolle/go-multisafepay/multisafepay"